ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 * Compiler tests can/should be written to demonstrate that programs that lack explicit FFI declarations fail to compile.

 * Apple ARM64 should be added as a target platform for CI when our current provider (Cirrus CI) offers instances of this type.
 In the meantime, the Pony team owns two machines with Apple Silicon chips that should serve as testing infrastructure.

+* We should ensure that `use` scoping rules allow us to remove explicit return types on FFI calls.

 # Drawbacks